fcsonline/tmux-thumbs/README.md

 ## Troubleshooting

-Tmux-thumbs must work lighting fast.
+`tmux-thumbs` must work lighting fast.
 If you are facing a slow performance capturing the screen hints try to configure Tmux with these settings:

 ```
 set -g visual-activity off